- 1 What are IVF Refund or IVF Guarantee Programs?

 Remember that no matter what the program offers and however it’s called, what the clinic actually offers is a refund “guarantee” in case the treatment does not conclude with satisfactory results.
 Should you then use such a program?
 Simply put – if finances are an important aspect of your IVF treatment and you can afford it, then yes – you definitely should consider an IVF Refund program.

-Have doubts, questions?
+Have doubts or questions about a shared risk IVF program?
 Chat with Dimitris Kavakas on WhatsApp.